cockroachdb/docs/v22.1/alter-backup.md

 ## Required privileges

 - `ALTER BACKUP` can only be run by members of the [`admin` role](security-reference/authorization.html#admin-role).
 By default, the `root` user belongs to the `admin` role.
-- `ALTER BACKUP` requires full read and write (including delete and overwrite) permissions to the target cloud storage bucket.
+- `ALTER BACKUP` requires full read and write permissions to the target cloud storage bucket.

 The backup collection's URI does **not** require the [`admin` role](security-reference/authorization.html#admin-role) when using `s3` or `gs` using `SPECIFIED` credentials.
 The backup collection's URI **does** require the [`admin` role](security-reference/authorization.html#admin-role) when using `s3` or `gs` with `IMPLICIT` credentials.